Rains in S. Korea turn Seoul's roads to rivers, leave 7 dead

 SEOUL, South Korea (AP) — Heavy rains drenched South Korea’s capital region, turning the streets of Seoul’s affluent Gangnam district into a river, leaving submerged vehicles and overwhelming public transport systems.
 At least seven people were killed and six others were missing.

-Commuters were slowly returning to work Tuesday morning after emergency crews worked overnight to clean up much of the mess.
+Commuters slowly returned to work Tuesday morning after emergency crews worked overnight to clean up much of the mess.
 But there were concerns about further damage as torrential rain was forecast for the second day in a row.

 While most of the Seoul metropolitan area’s subway services were back to normal operations, around 80 roads and dozens of riverside parking lots remained closed due to safety concerns.

-President Yoon Suk Yeol had called for public employers and private companies to adjust their commuting hours and urged aggressive action in restoring damaged facilities and evacuating people in danger areas to prevent further deaths.
+President Yoon Suk Yeol called for public employers and private companies to adjust their commuting hours and urged aggressive action in restoring damaged facilities and evacuating people in danger areas to prevent further deaths.
+Moon Hong-sik, spokesperson of Seoul’s Defense Ministry, said the military was prepared to deploy troops to help with recovery efforts if requested by cities or regional governments.

 The rain began Monday morning and intensified through the evening hours.
 Nearly 800 buildings in Seoul and nearby cities were damaged while more than 400 people were forced to evacuate from their homes, the Ministry of the Interior and Safety said.